danthe1st/ContinuationYieldReturn/README.md

 ## Setup and Requirements

 ### Requirements
-This project requires a Hotspot JDK version 20 (other Java versions do _not_ work).
+This project requires a Hotspot JDK version 20 (other Java versions may not work).

 ### JVM configuration